Archive: Year Two

 Earth, present day.
 With human civilization facing ever-worsening climate calamities, the captains of industry set their sights on a new planet.
 Starring Keanu Reeves, Will Smith, and Matt Damon, EARTH II reminds us that no matter how far into its final death spiral our species might be, life finds a way.

-WAVE 11
+wave 11

-the blessings of liberty
+the blessings

 OJOBOCA (8 min)